engeir/hack-md-notes/volcano-papers.md

 - ==Robust feature:== The inter-hemispheric asymmetry in the temperature response of the climate system response to approximately hemispherically symmetric volcanic forcing
-- ==Despite the dissimilar physical nature of the forcings, same asymmetric fast response to CO2 is what they find here for symmetric volcanic forcing**
+- ==Despite the dissimilar physical nature of the forcings, same asymmetric fast response to CO2 is what they find here for symmetric volcanic forcing==

 ### 2022 — Salvi et al.: Interpreting differences in radiative feedbacks from aerosols versus greenhouse gases